sajjadkarimi91/SLDR-supervised-linear-dimensionality-reduction-toolbox/README.md

 # SLDR
 A MATLAB toolbox for supervised linear dimension reduction (SLDR) including LDA, HLDA, MMDA, WHMMDA, PLS-DA, and SDA
+Note: To avoid matrix singularity in computations, we employ Marchenko–Pastur for denoising covariance matrices.

 Codes for the following papers were implemented: